omar-amrani/oncall-conversations-search/README.md

   ```
   ![image](https://user-images.githubusercontent.com/35232547/50016492-3fdcb500-ffc1-11e8-96df-e1d2354de98c.png)

-  The three first variables are used for the Oauth process while the `INTERCOM_TOKEN` is used to interact with the workspace API
+  The three first variables are used for the Oauth process while the `INTERCOM_TOKEN` is used to interact with the workspace API.

 ## 3. Set up your OAuth redirect URL